open-policy-agent/opa/docs/content/cli.md

     rego    The default target emits a bundle containing a set of policy and data files that are semantically equivalent to the input files.
 If optimizations are disabled the output may simply contain a copy of the input policy and data files.
-If optimization is enabled at least one entrypoint (-e) must be supplied.
+If optimization is enabled at least one entrypoint must be supplied, either via the -e option, or via entrypoint metadata annotations.

     wasm    The wasm target emits a bundle containing a WebAssembly module compiled from the input files for each specified entrypoint.
 The bundle may contain the